Number of places: 400

-After the end of the registration period no changes are admitted to the registration data: options, their order and other information.
+After the end of the registration period, no changes are allowed to the registration data: options, their order, and other information.

 During the admission process, the Central Commission will publish daily statistics regarding registrations for each faculty and study program.

-- The admission results are published as follows: applicants admitted on budgeted places, applicants admitted on tax places, waiting lists and rejected candidates.
+- The admission results are published as follows: applicants admitted to budgeted places, applicants admitted to tax places, waiting lists, and rejected candidates.
 The waiting list contains the names of the applicants who qualify for at least one of their options, but have a GPA inferior to the last admitted applicant.
 They may obtain an eligible place after the end of the confirmation period.

 - The admitted applicants will confirm their place as follows:

-- The applicants admitted on a budgeted place will fill in a personal statement confirming the place and commiting to provide the original studies documents upon matriculation, at the beginning of the academic year (Annex 18).
+- Applicants admitted on a budgeted place will fill in a personal statement confirming the place and committing to provide the original studies documents upon matriculation, at the beginning of the academic year (Annex 18).
 This rule also applies for applicants admitted on a tax place or those on a waiting list if they registered options for budgeted places.

-- The applicants who upload the Annex 18 and pay half of the annual tuition fee will be considered for both forms of financing (budgeted and tax places), according to their initial options.
+- Applicants who upload the Annex 18 and pay half of the annual tuition fee will be considered for both forms of financing (budgeted and tax places), according to their initial options.